Table of Contents

 For a beginner’s microphone at a very affordable price, the Samson Q2U is the microphone for you.

-It has a super easy to use plug-and-play mechanic so you don’t need to have any special audio software to use it or an understanding of all the different cables needed for audio mixing.
+Its plug-and-play mechanic makes it super easy to use, so you don’t need any special audio software or an understanding of all the different cables needed for audio mixing.

 The use of a USB plug-in is where this microphone is the most beginner-friendly.
 Not everyone knows how to use mixers and interfaces.

-While they are skills that would be picked up over time when first starting out your audio recording journey you want something simple.
+While these skills can be picked up over time, when you first start your audio recording journey, you want something simple.

-If you are looking for a microphone that is specifically designed for podcasting with high-end audio quality and features then you should get the Rode PodMic.
+If you are looking for a microphone specifically designed for podcasting, with high-end audio quality and features, then you should get the Rode PodMic.

-It produces a very crisp and professional sound for a fraction of the cost that other microphones are going for.
+It produces a very crisp and professional sound for a fraction of the cost of other microphones.

-No matter which you choose, both of these microphones are brilliant choices for anyone looking for a beginner microphone.
+No matter which you choose, these microphones are brilliant for anyone looking for a beginner microphone.

 They both give you high-quality sound for your audio recording set-up without breaking the bank.